General questions around the internship

 When does the internship take place?

 In the 4-year bachelor's programme, the internship is scheduled for the 5th semester.

 How long is the internship supposed to be?

 The internship has to be full-time over a period of six months (26 weeks).
-You may split your internship into two 3-month internships.
+You may split your internship into two three-month internships.

 The general requirement is for the internship to be full-time.
-There are special regulations e.g. for parents with small children.
+There are special regulations, for example for parents with small children.
 If this applies to you or if any other urgent reason requires you to work part-time, please talk to the internship coordinator.